 The flexible firming wheels are still the best choice because they can flex sideways up to 0.5-inch or more while remaining fully functional (See photo; if you are on perfectly level, square fields and running sub-inch guidance and auto-steer, perhaps it’s not an issue – for everyone else, it is.)
-The DuraLok and SDX wheels stay cleaner than other designs, both for mud and vines or straw, since they have a lot of clearance between their hub and the firming arm, and no exposed bolts and nuts in the hub area.
-The plastic material of the DuraLok and SDX wheel generally wears better than the soft rubber on the other seed-lock wheels), and along with the narrow design, will go thru more mud than any other design.
+The DuraLok stays cleaner than other designs, both for mud and vines or straw, since it has a lot of clearance between the hub and the firming arm, and no exposed bolts and nuts in the hub area.
+The urethane material of the DuraLok has exceptionally good wear-life (far better than the soft rubber on the other seed-lock wheels), and along with the narrow design, will go thru more mud than any other design.

 You cannot afford to compromise on the seed-firming function – it is too crucial.
 Narrow firming devices are vastly superior for reaching the bottom of the ‘v,’ which is critical to their function, and also shed mud better.
 Run maximum pressure on them in the majority of conditions.

 Strive to gently close the furrow, consistently breaking the sidewall and filling the furrow with loose material.
 Loose soil over the seed will slow the drying of the seed zone more than packed soil over the seed.